AbeerZahid917/React_JS-Nayatel_internship/README.md

 * get the infinite scroll func + the fetch more func
 * need to make the fetch more func yourself
 * a bunch of other things that can be found in the code

+## Video 37
+* go to react loading bar
+* install then use the state wala loading bar
+* set the setprogress thing in news then set it as ten in the updatenews func
+* then at the last line of the func, set setprogress == 100 cuz it shows that its entirely loaded

+## Video 38
+* to hide the api key, set it as a prop in the news file, then add it to where you're sending news in app.js
+* then make a separate file outside of everthing called .env.local cuz this file is included in the git ignore thing
+* then write REACT_APP_NEWS_API=whatever the key is